 Engineering with LEGO and Water – Build a river with flowing water and a working waterwheel.
 Great for the warm weather months.
 (And it gets your LEGO clean at the same time – ha ha!)

-Rocket Powered LEGO Car – This car is powered by an Alka Seltzer reaction inside a plastic bottle.
+Rocket Powered LEGO Car – This car is powered by a baking soda and vinegar reaction inside a plastic bottle.

 Rubber Band Powered LEGO Car – Build a car that is powered by a rubber band that you can wind up.
 Instructions in the post.